cod3monk/drop/README.rst

 drop
 ====

-Uploads data to a remote www directory via scp and returns a public url.'
+Uploads data to a remote www directory via scp and returns a public url.

 Install
 -------